Identifying the culprits in mobile billing nightmares

-Cohesion and communication is key to managing your company’s wireless spend.
+For any mobile device management strategy to be effective, cohesion and communication will be key.
+Keeping responsibility and information siloed in one department or on one office can have a number of regrettable consequences.
+Unfortunately, some companies are still unclear how they should be keeping track of expenses in the era of mobility.
 In larger companies, the task can feel far too big to be addressed by just one executive, or even one team.
 But as the saying goes, if 10 people are in charge of a project, nobody is in charge of the project.

-The technical lean of mobile plans has led to some unplanned restructuring, as well.
-CFOs used to be in charge of keeping track of employees’ wireless usage habits.
-Now, some have been off-loading the entire process to tech teams since more MDM tools incorporate telecom expense management features.
+According to InfoWorld columnist Galen Gruman, this diffusion of responsibility is most often seen in exchanges between corporate financial officers and IT teams.
+While the CFO used to be in charge of keeping track of employees’ wireless usage habits, some have been offloading the entire process onto tech teams now that more MDM tools incorporate telecom expense management features.

 Whatever the chosen strategy, all parties must be made explicitly aware of their responsibilities.
-What companies cannot afford is a rift between finance executives and IT decision-makers – that kind of disorganization allows for wireless reporting discrepancies and a lack of clear guidance for employees.
+What companies cannot afford is a rift between finance executives and IT decision-makers that allows for wireless reporting discrepancies and inconsistent governance that leaves workers without any proper guidance on best practices.

-Even among companies that have their management strategy locked down, international roaming charges can create some jawdropping bills.
+Even among companies that seem to have their MDM and TEM strategies in strict alignment, ready to handle any scenario, international roaming charges can create some jawdropping bills.

-“Roaming is becoming exponentially dangerous due to two variables: the proliferation of networks and the speed of these networks,” Tangoe‘s Chris Mezzatesta explained in a recent advisory bulletin for the Telecom Expense Management Industry Association.
+“The risk of roaming is becoming exponentially dangerous due to two variables: the proliferation of networks and the speed of these networks,” Tangoe’s Chris Mezzatesta explained in a recent advisory bulletin on behalf of the Telecom Expense Management Industry Association.
 “As 4G networks are rolled out across the globe, network download speeds are increasing to 42 megabits per second.
 When international roaming, the cost for data can be $50 and up per megabyte.
 A person can easily spend thousands of dollars downloading a single movie while on 4G international roaming network.”

 Well-informed staff members are often the IT department most reliable – not to mention affordable – allies.
 However, robust technological solutions are still required to ensure adequate visibility and reliable policy enforcement.